alemar11/ios-watchos-tvos-macos-resources/README.md

 * [iOS-swift-MSCrop](https://github.com/chetanpanchal94/iOS-swift-MSCrop) - A view which can be moved and scaled, that allows user to select the cropping area in an image.
 * [IVColorPicker](https://github.com/irilka/IVColorPicker)
 * [PrismaSimpleImagePicker](https://github.com/Roylee-ML/PrismaSimpleImagePicker) - This is a copy of the Prisma APP.
 Reproduce Prisma custom camera, image picker and picture editor.
+* [QCropper](https://github.com/qchenqizhi/QCropper) - This project aims to provide an image cropping experience like iOS Photos.app.
 * [LiquidLoader](https://github.com/yoavlt/LiquidLoader) - Spinner loader components with liquid animation.
 * [Mantis](https://github.com/guoyingtao/Mantis) - A photo cropping tool which mimics Photo.app.
 * [NextLevel](https://github.com/NextLevel/NextLevel) - Rad Media Capture in Swift.